ThoberDetofeno/stroer/README.md

 ```python
 python manage.py delete_jsonplaceholder
 ```
 3. Synchronizes the MASTER systems with the JSONPlaceholder API.
-Choose a the options: forced, add, or check.

 Synchronization with Option "forced".
 Delete all Posts and Comments and re-include.
 ```python
 python manage.py sync_jsonplaceholder -p forced